981adrian/Arbeidsuke-Rapport/Readme.md

 TODO
 ----

+- Download Jetbrains Intellij Idea community edition: https://www.jetbrains.com/idea/download/?section=windows

 - Search "git" on internet

+- Clone this repository to your local machine.
+See green button "code" on the right side of the page.
-- Download Jetbrains Intellij Idea community edition: https://www.jetbrains.com/idea/download/?section=windows
+- Open the project in Intellij Idea

 Adrian: